Predictive maintenance allows operators and users of industrial infrastructures and rail networks to obtain real-time information on their assets.

 In other words, it’s about being able to anticipate anomalies and equipment failures.

-To implement this type of solution, it is possible to use sensors natively equipped with IoT connectivity or to equip unconnected measuring instruments with IoT modems.
+To implement this type of solution, it is possible to use sensors natively equipped with IoT connectivity.
+Otherwise, it is necessary to equip unconnected measuring instruments with IoT modems.

 Predictive maintenance is opposed to corrective maintenance, which is based on a model of repairing and replacing defective elements .

-With corrective maintenance, the asset’s breakdown can interrupt production during the length of the repair, reducing output and having a significant impact on its service rate.
+With corrective maintenance, the asset’s breakdown can interrupt production during the length of the repair.
+Therefore, reducing output and having a significant impact on its service rate.

 Expected savings through predictive maintenance